rowak/nanoleaf-aurora/README.md

 ```

 ### Effects
 The API includes various effect methods for adding, removing, renaming, previewing, and getting effects from the Aurora.
-Below are a few examples, but refer to the [documentation](https://htmlpreview.github.io/?https://github.com/rowak/nanoleaf-aurora/blob/master/doc/index.html) for more information.
+Below are a few examples, but refer to the [project documentation](https://htmlpreview.github.io/?https://github.com/rowak/nanoleaf-aurora/blob/master/doc/index.html) for more information.
 ```Java
 String currentEffect = aurora.effects().getCurrentEffectName();  // returns the name of the current effect aurora.effects().setEffect(effectName);                          // sets the current effect to an existing effect